France braces for huge strikes over Macron pension reforms | DW | 05.12.2019

 The strikes follow over a year of weekly "yellow vest" protests against inequality that rocked the country.

-The French government has beefed up security in the capital Paris and other major cities amid fears that "yellow vest" groups and hardline protesters could make trouble.
+The French government has beefed up security in the capital Paris and other major cities amid fears hardline protesters could casue trouble.

-The workers' unions have planned two big Paris demonstrations, which will converge on the Place de la Nation on Thursday.

-The transport system was expected to hit hardest by the walkout, with buses, trains and flights canceled and most of the Paris subway system coming to a halt.
+- Buses, trains and flights have been canceled and most of the Paris subway system will come to a halt.

+- More than half of all primary and secondary teachers are set to walk out.

+- Hospital emergency rooms will operate on thin staffing as nurses and doctors strike.

+- Unions have planned two big Paris demonstrations, which will converge on the Place de la Nation.

 French media said the walkout could last for several days, drawing comparisons with the 1995 showdown between the government and unions that paralyzed the country for weeks.